Do you want to start a blog and earn money from it?

 The theme you installed is simply the starting point.
 You still need to customize it to achieve the look and feel that you want.

-But instead of dabbling directly on the theme customizer, I suggest you start with a starter template.
+But instead of dabbling directly with the theme customizer, I suggest you start with a starter template.
 This way, all you need to do is edit the design.

 What is a starter site template?